 How To Find a Home Inspector

-While it’s easy to go with a quick referral from your real estate agent, you should do some vetting on your own to find a good inspector.
+While it’s easy just to go with a referral from your real estate agent, you should do some vetting on your own to find a good inspector.
 Here’s what to do:

 - Learn about your state’s licensing requirements.
 Begin the process by understanding your state’s home inspection regulations.

 - Check the inspector’s credentials.
-If your state requires a home inspector license, double-check your inspector’s professional standing.
+If your state requires an inspector to be licensed, double-check your inspector’s professional standing.
 You also can look for certification from a professional home inspection organization, such as the American Society of Home Inspectors, the International Association of Certified Home Inspectors, or the National Academy of Building Inspection Engineers.

 - Look up online reviews.
 You can search for reviews through the Better Business Bureau, Angi (formerly known as Angie’s List), Yelp, or Google My Business.

 Watch out for home inspectors who fail to answer important questions or don’t spend enough time reviewing each property.